Reg-Hub/API/ASSET_MULTI_SEARCH.md

 The 'parent' asset multi search order will only be referred to as the parent order from this point on in the documentation, and the 'child' orders will only be referred to as a child or the children from this point on.

-The parent order will complete when and only when all the child have been completed.
+The parent order will complete when and only when all the child orders have been completed.
 Each child will have all the normal information at all the normal endpoints (summary, registry document, parsed results), but the parent multi will have an aggregated summary containing high level information about results found in each jurisdiction searched, as well as all the registry documents combined into one pdf.
 The parent, at the tiem of this writing (2025/06/20) does not supply aggregated parsed results but this is on our roadmap.
 The parent order does not come with a fee associated with it at the time of this writing (2025/06/20) but each child order will have the regular fees attached.

 A quick note about turnaround times.
 These can vary wildly from 1-2 mins in very good cases to a business day or two in extreme cases.
 This will depend on search criteria and jurisdiction.
 The main problem jurisdiction is Ontario - if the search yields a high number of results they require a different search flow that can take up to two days to complete.
 If this is the case, the order will go into the status AwaitingHighVolumeResults.
 It's also worth noting that this can also occur in British Columbia, but in those cases the order is usually turned around in less than 30 minutes.